eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		\cite[\S5.2, pp. 147]{Tate2010}.
 + Object-oriented classes in *Scala* contain data fields (i.e., variables) and behaviorial specifications (i.e., functions) \cite[\S5.2, pp. 147]{Tate2010}.
-	- The constructor should define instance variables, not passed into the constructor as arguments, and methods \cite[\S5.2, pp. 148]{Tate2010}.
+	- The constructor should define instance variables, especially instance variables not passed into the constructor as arguments, and methods
+			\cite[\S5.2, pp. 148]{Tate2010}.
 	- Each *Scala* method definition has a parameter types and names
 		\cite[\S5.2, pp. 148]{Tate2010}.
 	- The constructor of a *Scala* class should not be in a method definition, and